brsg/telluride_pipeline/README.md

 `Broadway` is built on [GenStage](https://github.com/elixir-lang/gen_stage) that is in turn a `GenServer`.
 This hierarchy of relationships is leveraged to configure, start, supervise, stop, and restart `Broadway` in this example.

+See [Getting Started](#getting-started) below for instructions on starting this example.

 ## Stack

 [Elixir](https://elixir-lang.org/)